9 Most Dangerous Invasive Species in Ontario

 4. It increases fire risks since the reed stands contain many dead stalks.

-5. They can adversely influence agriculture, provide a risk to traffic safety, and affect leisure activities like swimming, boating, and fishing.
+5. They can adversely influence agriculture, risk traffic safety, and affect leisure activities like swimming, boating, and fishing.

 1.3 Water Soldier